Spinal Discs Explained: Structure, Function & Care

 Key Features of the Lumbar Spine:

-• Pedicles: Longer and wider than in the thoracic spine, providing robust support.
+• Pedicles: Longer and wider than in the thoracic spine, providing robust care.

 • Spinous Processes: Horizontal and square-shaped, aiding stability.